-- a) In accordance with General Academic Rule 4.9.1. & 5.9.1. a student enrolled for a research master's degree by dissertation must, within six months after the final date of registration for master's degrees determined in the annual university calendar, present a research proposal and proposed title for the dissertation for approval and registration by a body designated for the purpose in the faculty rules. - b) In accordance with General Academic Rule 4.9.4. & 5.9.4., every research proposal is subject to ethical clearance as provided for in the applicable quality manual of the faculty and relevant policies, and confirmation of ethics approval must be submitted to the relevant faculty committee. - c) In accordance with General Academic Rule 4.9.5. & 5.9.5, the faculty may direct the registrar to cancel a student's registration, if the required research proposal is not submitted for approval in time - d) If a student failed to register a title as referred above, and there are valid reasons for not registering a title, the student may apply to the Faculty Board to re-register in the following academic year without a registered title on condition that the title must be registered within six months from the second registration.
+- a) In accordance with General Academic Rule 4.9.1. & 5.9.1. a student must, within six months after the final date of registration determined in the annual university calendar, present a research proposal and proposed title for approval and registration to a Scientific Committee. - b) In accordance with General Academic Rule 4.9.4. & 5.9.4., every research proposal is subject to ethical clearance as provided for in the applicable quality manual of the faculty and relevant policies, and confirmation of ethics approval must be submitted to the Higher Degrees Committee. - c) In accordance with General Academic Rule 4.9.5. & 5.9.5, the faculty may direct the registrar to cancel a student's registration, if the required research proposal is not submitted for approval in time. - d) If a student failed to register a title as referred above, and there is valid reasons for not registering a title, the student may apply by means of a motivation letter to the Higher Degrees Committee to re-register in the following academic year without a registered title on condition that the title must be registered within six months from the second registration.